wing5wong/artisan-whs-static/source/_extracurricular_activities/rowing.md

 Cup Regatta.
 Rowers participate in several Regattas over this time.
 WHS won their first Gold Medal in 8 years at the 2024 Aon Maadi Regatta and also finished 4th overall in the country.

+**Costs:** There is a membership fee that students pay to the Aramoho club to cover  equipment use.
+Approx $500 - $750.
+Regatta fees are a separate cost to this.
+WHS Regatta fees will be invoiced to parents through school.
+Fees could vary each year.

+**Teacher in Charge:** Mrs Lisa Murphy
 **Coach:** Mr Axel Dickinson